-The ACEEE 2012 International Energy Efficiency Scorecard will rank 12 of the world's largest economies representing over 78 percent of global gross domestic product, 63 percent of global energy consumption, and 62 percent of the global carbon-dioxide-equivalent emissions.
+The 2012 International Energy Efficiency Scorecard ranks 12 of the world's largest economies, representing over 78 percent of global gross domestic product, 63 percent of global energy consumption, and 62 percent of the global carbon-dioxide-equivalent emissions.

 Points can be earned in four difference categories including buildings, industry, and transportation, as well as metrics that track cross-cutting aspects of energy use at the national level.

 The 2014 International Energy Efficiency Scorecard will be released in the summer of 2014 with more countries and more metrics.

 Can’t wait for the 2014 International Scorecard?
 See how your country scores using our International Self-Scoring Tool.